 Amy earned a Bachelor's Degree in Political Science and a minor in Business Administration from Sul Ross State University in Alpine, Texas.
 It was the experience of working several Legislative Sessions that inspired Amy to pursue a career in state government after graduation.

 Dexter K. Jones was selected as Assistant Chief of Compliance for the Texas Alcoholic Beverage Commission in January 2008.
-He became an Assistant Chief of Field Operations on August 1, 2011.
+He became Chief of Field Operations on August 1, 2011.
 Dexter began his career with the TABC in 1999 as an entry-level Auditor.
 He was promoted to Regional Compliance Supervisor for the South Texas Region, and later served as Marketing Practices Director.

-Earl Pearson, Assistant Chief of Enforcement
+Earl Pearson, Chief of Enforcement

 Earl Pearson joined TABC as the Chief of Staff in January 2009, bringing with over 30 years of management, legislative and law enforcement experience.
-He became an Assistant Chief of Field Operations on August 1, 2011.
+He became Chief of Field Operations on August 1, 2011.
 Earl attended McMurry University in Abilene where he was a starting football player.
 While at McMurry, a friend encouraged him to join the Texas Department of Public Safety, which he did, graduating from the Recruit Academy in 1976.
 He then spent 13 years as a trooper with the Texas Highway Patrol.
 In 1989, he joined the ranks of the Texas Rangers.

 Earl rose to Lieutenant in 1992, Captain in 1996 and Assistant Chief in 2001.
 In 2004, he was named Chief of the Texas Ranger Division, becoming the first African American Department of Public Safety Division Chief.
 Earl retired from public service in 2005 to start his own security services company, but he re-joined the State of Texas in 2009.
 Earl holds a TCLEOSE Master Peace Officer Certification and is a graduate of the Governor's Executive Development Program at the Lyndon B. Johnson School of Public Affairs, University of Texas at Austin.